rhymeyang/Se/docs/308B/BusinessResilience.md

 The auditor should examine computer operational processes, including

-- **System configuration standards**
-  - The auditor should examine configuration standards that specify the detailed configuration settings for each type of system that is used in the organization.
+- **System configuration standards**<br/>The auditor should examine configuration standards that specify the detailed configuration settings for each type of system that is used in the organization.
-- **System build procedures**
-  - The auditor should examine the procedures used to install and configure the operating system.
+- **System build procedures**<br/>The auditor should examine the procedures used to install and configure the operating system.
-- **System recovery procedures**
-  - The procedures that are used to recover systems from various types of failures should be examined.
+- **System recovery procedures**<br/>The procedures that are used to recover systems from various types of failures should be examined.
 Usually, this will include reinstalling and configuring the operating system, restoring software and data from backup, and verifying system recovery.
-- **System update procedures**
-  - The auditor should examine procedures used for making changes to systems, including configuration changes and component upgrades.
+- **System update procedures**<br/> The auditor should examine procedures used for making changes to systems, including configuration changes and component upgrades.
-- **Patch management**
-  - The auditor should examine the procedures for receiving security advisories, risk analysis, and decisions regarding when new security patches should be implemented.
+- **Patch management**<br/> The auditor should examine the procedures for receiving security advisories, risk analysis, and decisions regarding when new security patches should be implemented.
 Procedures should also include testing, implementation, and verification.
-- **Daily tasks**
-  - Daily and weekly operating procedures for systems should be examined, which may include data backup, log review, log file cycling, review of performance logs, and system capacity checks.
+- **Daily tasks**<br/>Daily and weekly operating procedures for systems should be examined, which may include data backup, log review, log file cycling, review of performance logs, and system capacity checks.
-- **Backup and replication**
-  - The auditor should examine procedures and records for file and database backup, backup verification, replication, recovery testing, backup media control and inventory, and off-site media storage.
+- **Backup and replication**<br/>The auditor should examine procedures and records for file and database backup, backup verification, replication, recovery testing, backup media control and inventory, and off-site media storage.
-- **Media control**
-  - Media control procedures should be examined, which includes backup media retirement procedures, disk media retirement procedures, media custody, and off-site storage.
+- **Media control**<br/>Media control procedures should be examined, which includes backup media retirement procedures, disk media retirement procedures, media custody, and off-site storage.
-- **Monitoring**
-  - Computer monitoring is discussed in detail later in this section.
+- **Monitoring**<br/> Computer monitoring is discussed in detail later in this section.

 ##### Auditing File Management

 The IS auditor should examine file management policies and procedures, including

-- **File system standards**
-  - The auditor should examine file system standards that specify file system architecture, directory naming standards, and technical settings that govern disk utilization and performance.
+- **File system standards**<br/>The auditor should examine file system standards that specify file system architecture, directory naming standards, and technical settings that govern disk utilization and performance.
-- **Access controls**
-  - The auditor should examine file system access control policy and procedures, the configuration settings that control which users and processes are able to access directories and files, and log files that record access control events such as permission changes and attempted file accesses, including any procedures followed when such events occur.
+- **Access controls**<br/>The auditor should examine file system access control policy and procedures, the configuration settings that control which users and processes are able to access directories and files, and log files that record access control events such as permission changes and attempted file accesses, including any procedures followed when such events occur.
-- **Capacity management**
-  - The settings and controls used to manage the capacity of file systems should be examined.
+- **Capacity management**<br/> The settings and controls used to manage the capacity of file systems should be examined.
 This should include logs that show file system utilization, procedures for adding capacity, and records of capacity-related events.
-- **Version control**
-  - In file systems and data repositories that contain documents under version control, the auditor should examine version control configuration settings, file update procedures, and file recovery procedures and records.
+- **Version control**<br/>In file systems and data repositories that contain documents under version control, the auditor should examine version control configuration settings, file update procedures, and file recovery procedures and records.

 ##### Auditing Data Entry

 The IS auditor should examine data entry standards and operations, including

-- **Data entry procedures**
-  - This may include document control, input procedures, and error recovery procedures.
+- **Data entry procedures**<br/>This may include document control, input procedures, and error recovery procedures.
-- **Input verification**
-  - This may include automatic and manual controls used to ensure that data has been entered properly into forms.
+- **Input verification**<br/>This may include automatic and manual controls used to ensure that data has been entered properly into forms.
-- **Batch verification**
-  - This may include automatic and manual controls used to calculate and verify batches of records that are input.
+- **Batch verification**<br/>This may include automatic and manual controls used to calculate and verify batches of records that are input.
-- **Correction procedures**
-  - This may include controls and procedures used to correct individual forms and batches when errors occur.
+- **Correction procedures**<br/>This may include controls and procedures used to correct individual forms and batches when errors occur.

 #### Auditing Lights-Out Operations